algorithmica-org/algorithmica/content/english/hpc/external-memory/hierarchy.md

 - *total size* $M$;
 - *block size* $B$;
 - *latency*, that is, how much time it takes to fetch one byte;
-- *bandwidth*, which may be higher than just the block size times latency, meaning that IO operations can "overlap";
+- *bandwidth*, which may be higher than just the block size times latency, meaning that I/O operations can "overlap";
 - *cost* in the amortized sense, including the price for the chip, its energy requirements, maintenance, and so on.

 Here is an approximate comparison table for commodity hardware in 2021: